 - Open to all ideas, questions or comments! - Meanwhile, by Labor Day, staff will have greater certainty on some additional ideas for cost savings: - Legislative relief on the "Out of District Placement" cost through active legislative effort.
 Estimate 10% of the 14% increase.
-Leaders have sent letters to the delegation.
-All 14% is \$775,000. - Streamlined Finance/HR Office restructure to create some savings and additional capacity. - Mental Health Task Force.
-ARPA funds, Opioid settlement funds, shared services. - These two recommendations should assist the District is preserving some services. - Adjustments can be made by the Town Council anytime through November to budget & transfer funds if needed.
+Leaders have sent letters to the delegation. - Streamlined Finance/HR Office restructure to create some savings and additional capacity. - Mental Health Task Force.
+ARPA funds, Opioid settlement funds, shared services. - Safety net: all initiatives could relieve the school budget of significant expenditures. - Adjustments can be made by the Town Council anytime through November to budget & transfer funds.